julgachancipa/holbertonschool-zero_day/0x03-git/README.md

-The lasta activity of 0 day
+The last activity of 0 day, I have lenrned a lot today!